How we use your data

 Where is your data processed?

-Your data is stored and processed within the EEA.
-If we ever have to share your personal data with third parties and suppliers outside the European Economic Area (EEA) we will seek your specific consent to do so.
+Your data is stored and processed within the United Kingdom (UK).
+If we ever have to share your personal data with third parties and suppliers outside the UK we will seek your specific consent to do so.

 What are your rights?